klaidliadon/console/README.md

 ## Help

-For a complete reference read the [Godoc](http://godoc.org/github.com/klaidliadon/console "Documentation")
+For a complete reference read the [docs](https://godoc.org/gopkg.in/klaidliadon/console.v1 "Godoc").